sunilkumar71/Task-Management-application/README.md

 ## 4. Build and Run the Project

 - Open the solution in **Visual Studio 2022**.
--Verify that your machine has the .NET 8.0 SDK installed.
+- Verify that your machine has the .NET 8.0 SDK installed.
 - In **Solution Explorer**, right-click the main project and select **Project**.
 - Press `F5` or click **Start Debugging** to build and launch the application.